Department of Natural Resources

 Avian pox lesions (wart-like growths) occur on the unfeathered parts of the bird's body and, in some cases, the mouth, larynx, and/or trachea.

 Avian pox has been observed in a variety of avian hosts worldwide.
 The disease is most common in the temperate (warm and humid) parts of the world and is usually observed in relation to seasonal mosquito cycles.
 Avian pox has been diagnosed in upland game birds, songbirds (mourning doves and finches), marine birds, pet birds (canaries and parrots), chickens, turkeys, occasionally raptors and rarely in waterfowl.
-In Michigan, it has been diagnosed in the brown-headed cowbird, American goldfinch, ruffed grouse, mourning dove, broad-winged hawk, common raven, wild turkey, trumpeter swan, bald eagle, house sparrow, American robin, European starling, sandhill crane and American crow.
-Avian pox has been identified in birds since earliest history but it is still currently considered to be an emerging viral disease.
-All North American cases have been relatively recent.
+In Michigan, it has been diagnosed in 22 avian species: the brown-headed cowbird, American goldfinch, ruffed grouse, mourning dove, broad-winged hawk, common raven, wild turkey, trumpeter swan, bald eagle, house sparrow, American robin, European starling, northern cardinal, black-capped chickadee, peregrine falcon, house finch, Canada goose, red-tailed hawk, chipping sparrow, song sparrow, sandhill crane and American crow.
+Avian pox has been identified in birds since earliest history, but it is still currently considered to be an emerging viral disease.

 Transmission of the avian pox virus can occur in a number of ways.
 The disease can be spread via mechanical vectors, primarily by species of mosquitoes (at least 10).
 Transmission occurs when the mosquito feeds on an infected bird that has a viremia (pox virus circulating in the blood) present or on virus-laden secretions from a pox lesion and then feeds on an uninfected bird.
 Mosquitoes can harbor and transmit the virus for a month or longer after feeding on an infected bird.
 Experimentally, stable flies have shown the capability of being able to transmit the pox virus.